Toning Up for Your Boudoir Photo Shoot: A Complete Guide

 If you’re new to strength training, here’s a simple 7 day plan anyone can start today.

-Tuesday – Lower Body (squats, kettle bell swings, Bulgarian split squats, bodyweight squats)
+• Tuesday – Lower Body (Barbell back squats, Bulgarian split squats, bodyweight squats)

-Friday – Lower Body (deadlifts, good mornings, leg curls, abductions,)
+• Friday – Lower Body (deadlifts, kettlebell swings, good mornings, leg curls, abductions,)

 Remember: Rest days are just as important as workout days.